sarahlotspeich/ME_Disparities_HSORM/README.md

 ## Useful Functions

-The `logbin_rr` function, defined below, calculates the rate ratio (RR) and its 95% from a log-binomial regression model.
+The `logbin_rr` function, defined below, calculates the rate ratio (RR) and its 95% confidence interval from a log-binomial regression model.

 ``` r
 # Write a function that calculates RR (95% CI) from a log-binomial model